nulty/spage/README.md

 ### Testing

 The test suite should run normally.
-If the recorded API requests need to be updated, set an environment variable for the API key
+If the recorded API requests need to be updated, set an environment variable for the API key and pass the `record: :all` to the use_cassette function you want to re-record.

-`STATUSPAGE_API_KEY=your-api-key bundle exec rspec`
+`VCR=1 STATUSPAGE_API_KEY=your-api-key bundle exec rspec`

 ## Roadmap

 - Add a logger with null logging
 - Add url_encoded body option to configuration
+- Validations on the resources
+- Respect HTTP caching like [`faraday/http_cache`](https://github.com/sourcelevel/faraday-http-cache)

 ## License